 Do You Know the Difference Between Probate and Non-Probate Property?

-Understanding the difference between probate and non-probate property is an important part of planning your estate.
-Probate is the court process which determines how a person’s assets and property will be distributed after death.
+Understanding the difference between probate and non-probate property is an important part of estate planning.
+Probate is the court process that determines how a person’s assets and property will be distributed after death.
 Even with a will, probate is still required to settle the decedent’s estate.
 Certain assets are distributed directly to a person’s heirs (typically called probate assets) and other assets skip the court process and are distributed directly to the decedent’s beneficiaries (non-probate assets).

 Let’s take a look at the differences between the two categories.

-Probate assets are anything that is owned solely be the decedent before death, and typically includes the following:
+Probate assets are anything that is owned solely by the decedent before death, and typically includes the following:

 - Property titled solely in the decedent’s name or held as a tenant in common